This article concentrates on whale watching in Newport Beach and other parts of Southern California!

 Cruises have a cafeteria on board where you can get hot drinks, snacks, and simple fare.

 After my initial experience of whale watching in Newport Beach, I have become kind of a whale freak.
 I am into all things related to whales (including being part of conservation non-profit organizations).

 I have been to the Ojo de Liebre or Scammon’s Lagoon in Guerrero Negro, Mexico.
 If you want to read about my experience, in one of the grey whale birthing lagoons, you can click on the article shown below.

 I want to go whale watching again tomorrow.
 Who’s with me?
 Not really, I think I am going on another trip to see if I can spot some gray whales.
 Definitely, I will go back in summer for the blue whales.

-Have you been in a whale watching trip?
+Have you done a whale watching trip in Southern California?
 Let me know in the comments section below.